Amber-Graham/ceaser-cipher/README.md

 # ceaser-cipher
 Caeser Cipher built using Ruby

-My first project creating solely with Ruby for TOP.
+My first project writing with Ruby for TOP.
 I will update after the project with my final thoughts.

 **Final thoughts:**